 Recovery Process

-Power Data Recovery’s interface looks even cleaner and more straightforward than the other two options.
+MiniTool Power Data Recovery’s interface looks even cleaner and more straightforward than the other three options.
 To recover data from a formatted SD card with it, the steps are:

 - Choose the SD card from where you want to recover your files.